Is coffee good for your gut?

 Although we can't say precisely why coffee drinkers tend to have higher microbiome diversities, it may be linked to the fact that coffee contains polyphenol and soluble fiber compounds that act as food for our beneficial ‘good’ gut microbes and increase their diversity and activity.

-Coffee also contains antimicrobial molecules that can help reduce the presence of 'bad' or harmful microbes, making room for ‘good’ bacteria and helping them flourish.
+Coffee also contains antimicrobial molecules that can help reduce the presence of harmful microbes, making room for ‘good’ bacteria and helping them flourish.

 Bearing all this science in mind, we see no reason to cut out coffee - and it might help keep you regular and increase your microbiome diversity too!